scaffold-eth/scaffold-eth-2/README.md

   signerOrProvider: signer as Signer,
 });
 const setGreeting = async () => {
-  //call the method in any function await yourContract?.setGreeting("the greeting here");
+  // Call the method in any function await yourContract?.setGreeting("the greeting here");
 };
 ```